 The compliance period is particularly important when an SLO is included in a service level agreement (SLA) with your users.
 An SLA is a contract with the users of your service that typically specifies the consequences of not meeting the SLOs.
-Whether or not you have an SLA with your users is a product or business decision, but for monitoring purposes, you still need to specify a compliance period for your SLOs when you create them in the Service Mesh Dashboard.
+Whether or not you have an SLA with your users is a product or business decision, but for monitoring purposes, you still need to specify a compliance period for your SLOs when you create them.

-When you configure SLOs in the Service Mesh Dashboard, you choose the type of compliance period:
+When you configure SLOs, you choose the type of compliance period:

 Calendar: When you select Calendar as the Period Type, you also specify the Period Length, which can be a day, week or month.
 Periods are non-overlapping and fixed to the calendar start and end dates.
 Compliance can only be evaluated at the end of the period.

 Rolling: When you select Rolling as the Period Type, you also specify the number of days for the Period Length, for example, 30 days.
 Unlike Calendar periods, rolling periods don't have fixed start and end dates.
 Anthos Service Mesh continually evaluates SLOs with a rolling compliance period.
 The oldest data in the previous calculation drops out of the current calculation as it is replaced by new data.
 A rolling time period provides more compliance measurements because each day, you get a measure of compliance for the last 30 days, rather than one per month.
 However, services can hover between compliance and noncompliance as the SLO status changes daily.

 Another important monitoring concept is the error budget.
 An SLO specifies an